-- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites, other hours to total 600 over 2 semesters. - Complete one written case presentation/extended check-in) - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Submit at least one resource on moodle (on the day you present)-Email to me BEFORE your presentation - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
+- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites, other hours to total 600 over 2 semesters. - Complete one written case presentation/extended check-in) - Submit weekly documentation of supervision [CARE note] session to faculty via moodle. - Submit at least one resource on moodle (on the day you present)-Email to me BEFORE your presentation - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
 This includes satisfactory responses to ethical dilemmas and challenges. - Attendance and active participation in on-campus intern supervision class for two full semesters.
 If you miss a class you must attend another section the following week.
 You will need to email the instructor of that section and copy me on the email.
-You must ask permission to join their section in order to make up a missed class. - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus.
+You must ask permission to join their section in order to make up a missed class. - Demonstration of ability to accept and respond responsibly to both site and campus supervision as outlined in the PMHC/PMHCA Internship Manual. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus as written in the PMHC/PMHCA student handbook and PMHC/PMHCA Internship Manual.

-NOTE: This is a credit/no credit course for two semesters.
-Your credit for both semesters will be deferred until you have completed all requirements for the internship after the second semester.
-This includes completion and documentation of all hourly requirements for client contact and supervision, satisfactory evaluation by your supervisor for both semesters, your evaluation of the internship site, and class requirements listed above.
+NOTE: NOTE: This is a credit/no credit course for each semester.
+Your credit for this semester will be given once you have completed ALL requirements for the course.
+This includes completion and documentation of all hourly requirements for client contact and supervision (on Salesforce), satisfactory evaluation (found in the PMHC/PMHCA Internship Manual) by your supervisor and uploaded to moodle, and class requirements listed above.